cloud-gov/product/Onboarding.md

 Several tools are used for project management, but the main one you will probably be using is GitHub, with the addition of the [ZenHub](https://zenhub.io) browser extension to add inline kanban boards, hierarchical issues, and burndown charts.

 We also use [Aha!](https://18f.aha.io) for macro-level cadence and roadmapping.
 Aha! artifacts are linked to GitHub issues in many cases.
 Stories and features are tracked one per issue.
-Feature issues usually have the `epic` tag, marking them as parents for others.
+Feature issues act as parents for others, tracking the macro-status of a related body of work.
 Please try to parent new/split tactical issues created in GitHub onto Feature issues whenever appropriate so that the relationship is clear, and the remaining work involved in higher-level milestones can be recognized properly upstream.

 We also have some boards still in [Trello](https://trello.com/), although many of these are migrating to GitHub/ZenHub.
 In general, the structure of Trello boards and ZenHub boards is very similar.